 The Rest Detail Hua Hin is a small hotel in comparison to some of its neighbours and comprises of around 40 rooms from standard to private jacuzzi rooms, and a separate pool village flanked by individual villas.
 What was so appealing about it was the intimacy of the building and its surroundings – not a high-rise in sight.

-The hotel isn’t set in the centre of Hua Hin and there isn’t much in the way of shops or restaurants within walking distance, but that’s the beauty of it.
+The Rest Detail Resort Hua Hin isn’t set in the centre of town and there isn’t much in the way of shops or restaurants within walking distance, but that’s the beauty of it.
 We liked being far removed from everything and enjoyed the sense of escapism… For a few days anyway.

 When we wanted a change of scenery it was easy.
 If you need to get into town – which is only 10 minutes by car – then a free shuttle bus (bookable in advance) runs throughout the day, taking guests to and from the famous Hua Hin Clock Tower, or to the Market Village, a huge shopping mall.